chrisbigland/10281-PMI_UK-March-Leads/README.md

 ### COMMON MODULES TO BUILD
-Altered interactive module - emails 1 and 4 (pinch from previous job) gif module emails 2 and 3 here's how it works 2 column emails 2, 3, 4 (pinch from previous job) how muich could you save interactive module (pinch from recent job - 10119 - Sainsbury's) All new IQOS ILUMA 4 icon 2 col module - pinch from recent job Kunta module  - pinch from recent job (10193?)
+Altered interactive module - emails 1 and 4 (pinch from previous job) gif module emails 2 and 3 here's how it works 2 column emails 2, 3, 4 (pinch from previous job - 10119 - Sainsbury's email 1)
+how muich could you save interactive module (pinch from recent job - 10119 - Sainsbury's) All new IQOS ILUMA 4 icon 2 col module - pinch from recent job Kunta module  - pinch from recent job (10193?)